The fundraising dream team

 A lot of old-fashioned virtues there.
 And I could go on.
 Anyone who thinks it is easy or automatic to be a good client needs his or her head examined.
 Regrettably, most fundraisers will spend and waste more money in the client role than at any other time in their lives.
 And far too often clients will be unprepared, untrained and unsupported in the role.
 Except, hopefully, by their agency or close consultant.
 But even then their client may well not allow her or him onto the kind of respected footing that will make help practical, or possible.

 It would be churlish of me to suggest that there might be a parallel list in preparation of crap clients and inept agencies.
 There isn’t, not yet anyway.
 But at least it’s time to acknowledge that there should be new rules for pitches, or best practice guidelines at least.
 Pitches are not free, and only a foolish client imagines they are and abuses the process.
 Sadly for our sector, this happens every day.
-And it’s time someone published the definitive guide to being a good client.
+And it’s time someone published the definitive guide to being a good client (SOFII is in the process, see here).

 Of course, as a disclaimer, all the foregoing is just my opinion.

-And, on the subject of naming names, the legendary consultant mentioned above was, and still is, Redmond Mullin.
+On the subject of naming names, the legendary consultant mentioned above was the late Redmond Mullin.
 And the ‘best of the best’ client is, of course, Giles Pegram of the NSPCC.
-I can identify him comfortably now, despite his embarrassment, as he is soon to retire.
+I can identify him comfortably now, despite his embarrassment, as he is now retired and for his sins has become a consultant himself.

 Will the next generation aspire so high?